 The London Symphony Orchestra is led by its Principal Guest Conductor, maestro Gianandrea Noseda, in an all-Russian program culminating in the brilliant young Shostakovich’s First Symphony, composed when he was just 18 years old!
-Korean pianist and winner of the 2015 International Chopin Piano Competition Seong-Jin Cho joins them for one of Rachmaninov’s most technically-challenging piano concertos in a concert at London’s prestigious Barbican Hall.
+Korean pianist and winner of the 2015 International Chopin Piano Competition Seong-Jin Cho joins them for one of Rachmaninov’s most popular piano concertos in a concert at London’s prestigious Barbican Hall.

-Seong-Jin Cho appears courtesy of Deutsch Grammophon.
+Seong-Jin Cho appears courtesy of Deutsche Grammophon.

 2003 St. Petersburg Gala, celebrating the 300th anniversary of the city